-Laura B. Weiss is an author, editor and journalist who writes about food, lifestyle and travel.
+Laura B. Weiss is an author, editor and journalist who writes and edits about food, lifestyle and travel.

 She has contributed to NPR Food, the Food Network, Saveur and many other food and lifestyle publications.
 She is also the author of Ice Cream: A Global History (Reaktion Books/University of Chicago Press 2011).

 Laura’s work has appeared in numerous national publications, including The New York Times, FoodNetwork.com, Saveur, Travel + Leisure, The New York Daily News, Interior Design, Tastebook.com, AOL Travel, Fineliving.com, Edible Brooklyn, The Oxford Companion to American Food and Drink, Library Journal and Nation’s Restaurant News.

 Laura was also an editor of the Zagat Long Island Restaurant Guide 2009-2011.
 She was also the freelance editor for James Beard Award Nominated culinary travel book Return to the Rivers by Vikas Khanna (Lake Isle Press, 2013).